 A better way to work

-Citrix delivers digital workspace solutions that helps organizations improve employee experience and unlock human potential — wherever work needs to get done.
+Citrix delivers digital workspace solutions that help organizations improve employee experience and unlock human potential — wherever work needs to get done.
 Its platform brings experience, IT flexibility, and security together to foster innovation, resilience, and business continuity.
 From enabling sustainable, remote work and in-office models to streamlining the journey to multi-cloud, Citrix helps businesses adapt to constant change so people can do their very best work.
 Founded in 1989, Citrix has found new resonance in the age of cloud computing and the distributed workforce.
 To date, Citrix serves more than 100 million users across 400,000 organizations, including 98% of the Fortune 500.
 In 2019, with a slew of energetic competitors (from Slack to Salesforce to Dropbox) nipping at its heels, Citrix came to Athletics with a remarkable challenge: how can we drive adoption as we shift from being a tech provider to being a strategic partner focused on the entire employee experience?

 Transform the brand, transform the business